 Strain into the prepared glass and garnish with a cinnamon stick, if you like.

-The cinnamon sugar for the rim is quite easy to make.
+- To make this cocktail even prettier, try a cinnamon sugar rim.
 Simply mix 1 part ground cinnamon with 2 parts sugar until it becomes a uniform brown.
 Place this in a tray or flat dish.
 Wet the rim of a glass with a lime or a touch of half and half and roll the rim around in the sugar to get an even coat.
 Shake off any excess in the sink or over the garbage.